macoscope/GCBAndroidWearWatchFace/README.md

 ## Handheld App (Watch Face Settings)

 Is responsible for querying events periodically from selected user’s calendar and sending them to wearable device.
-User can choose account, calendar for synchronization and time interval for periodic watch face updates.
+User can choose account, calendar for synchronisation and time interval for periodic watch face updates.
 Codebase of handheld app can be found in [gcbpanel](https://github.com/macoscope/GCBAndroidWearWatchFace/tree/master/gcbpanel) module.

 ## Credits

 - Reactive codebase thanks to [RxJava](https://github.com/ReactiveX/RxJava) by Netflix and [RxAndroid](https://github.com/ReactiveX/RxJava) by RxAndroid authors, which  are  licensed under the Apache License, Version 2.0.
-- Using Optional in RxJava based on [RxJava-Optional](https://github.com/eccyan/RxJava-Optional)  by eccyan licensed under the Apache License, Version 2.0.- Code responsible of data synchronization betweene handhelded app and android wear watch is based on [RxWear](https://github.com/patloew/RxWear) library by patloew, which is licensed under the Apache License, Version 2.0.
+- Using Optional in RxJava based on [RxJava-Optional](https://github.com/eccyan/RxJava-Optional) by eccyan licensed under the Apache License, Version 2.0.- Code responsible of data synchronisation between handheld app and android wear watch is based on [RxWear](https://github.com/patloew/RxWear) library by patloew, which is licensed under the Apache License, Version 2.0.
 - Job scheduling logic and running update service in background are based on [Android-Job](https://github.com/evernote/android-job), which is licensed under the Apache License, Version 2.0.

 ## Copyright